 Learning for life

-Summary: This initiative in Ukraine’s capital, Kyiv, is opening up a world of learning to help prisoners develop the life skills they need upon release from prison.
+Opening up a world of learning to help young offenders develop the life skills they need on release from prison.

-The challenge team is a collaboration between Lesia Ukrainka Public Library in Kyiv and young prisoners.
-Together, they are testing and developing the support offered to prisoners and people on probation in Kyiv and across Ukraine – many of whom need help to develop life skills to help prepare for life after prison.
+A collaboration between Lesia Ukrainka Public Library in Kyiv and young offenders, the challenge involves testing and developing the support offered to prisoners and people on probation in Kyiv and across Ukraine to help them develop the life skills they need to help prepare them for life after prison.

-While some of the meetings take place online, probationers can also visit the library in person and are introduced to the work of different library departments and services.
+While some of the meetings take place online via Zoom, probationers can also visit the public library in person and, while there, they are introduced to the work of different library departments and services.

 Challenge team members said: “Visible Library is another confirmation of the important role of the library in the life of every person, no matter what the circumstances are.”